[ Updated Jun 13, 2023 ]

 Google Analytics helps marketers make data driven decisions to improve business.
 It organizes raw data into informational summaries that provides a snapshot of the business.
 The role of the marketer is to then analyze that data and apply it to improve website performance.
 With e-commerce businesses, they need to not only understand the good things happening on their websites, but also the negative things such as abandoned shopping carts.

 Users can create and access high level daily overviews with dashboards or custom reports directly in Google Analytics, use Data Studio to organize data or the Supermetrics add-on.
 Any of these views will enable marketers to quickly look for anomalies in their data.
-Following are some tips for making decisions based on ecommerce data once you have a view of your data that provides what you need for your role.
+Following are some tips for making decisions based on ecommerce analytics data once you have a view of your data that provides what you need for your role.

 Segmentation helps with analysis by filtering data in real time to isolate and compare subsets.
 Marketers can then identify poor performers by sessions or users and see what caused a change in expected results.
 Some helpful segments include date range, dimensions, and table filters.
 Additional ones for getting below the surface include device category, geography, and visitor type.
 These segments can help you understand the differences between people who bought and those who did not.